L-E-G/instruction-set-architecture/DESIGN.md

 author: Noah Huppert, Robert Scibelli
 header-includes: \pagenumbering{arabic}
 ---
-# Design
-ISA design.

 # Management Plan
+## Responsibilities
-**Responsibilities**: Both Noah and Robert will be working on the simulator back-end and user interface.
+Team members will be generalists, working on all parts of the instruction set implementation.

-**Code management**: We have a GitHub organization and will use Git to track source code.
-We have one repository for the design document and another for the simulator.
-We may create other repositories for future tools.
+This will give team members an opportunity to learn about writing simulator code, developing user interfacing, and creating tooling.

+## Code Management
+Git will be used to track source code.

+Code will be synchronized through GitHub repositories which are owned by a shared GitHub organization.

+The master branch of repositories will be stable at all times.
+Features will be developed in separate branches and merged in via GitHub pull requests.
+Pull requests will be reviewed by the other team member to ensure correctness and keep everyone up to date on changes.

+## Work Coordination
-**Work coordination**: We will be using GitHub issues to track and assign work.
+The team will use GitHub issues to track and assign work.

+Every feature or bug will have its own issue which contains a full description of the work required to complete or fix the feature or bug.

-Team members will claim tickets as they start working on them so duplicate work does not occur.
+When a team member starts working on a feature or bug they will assign themselves to the associated GitHub issue to ensure duplicate work does not occur.

-**Bug tracking**: We will use GitHub issue to track any bugs we find.
+## Testing

-**Testing**: We will use GitHub Actions (a continuous integration solution) to run integration tests on every push of our source code.
-We will also introduce regression tests whenever a bug is found.
+Every repository will use GitHub actions (a continuous integration solution) to run integration tests on every commit.
+Pull requests will be required to pass these tests before they can be merged into the stable master branch.

+If new features are added corresponding tests must be added to ensure the correctness of the new features.

+If bugs are fixed regression tests must be added to ensure the bug is fixed and does not occur again.

-# Fundamentals
+# Memory
 **Endianess**: Little
 **Memory organization**: Harvard

-# Memory
-The architecture memory is broken in to 2 parts:
+Memory is broken in to 2 parts:

 - Data and instructions
 - Graphics